polterguy/rosetta/README.md

 The above would give all roles in your system access to all files in your *"foo"* folder.
 To only give access to one or more roles, you could exchange the asterix with e.g.
-`doorman|clerk` which would give any user belonging to either *"doorman"* or *"clerk"* allowance to use any GET verb on the *"foo"* folder.
+`doorman|clerk` which would give any user belonging to either *"doorman"* or *"clerk"* allowance to use the GET verb on the *"foo"* folder.
 Remember to URL encode your value, since it would contain a | for each role you wish to have access to this folder.

 ## The Paranoid web server